SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/GQI/Extensions/API_Reference/GQIEditableRow.md

 - Namespace: `Skyline.DataMiner.Analytics.GenericInterface`
 - Assembly: `SLAnalyticsTypes.dll`

 Represents a row that a custom operator can manipulate.
+Inherits from [GQIRow](xref:GQI_GQIRow).

 ## Methods